-February.
-Later newsletters were also printed and made available at the Elm Tree Gallery gift shop and Tea Cups tea-room.

-- 1.6.4 During April, a community engagement strategy was developed and this was activated following the official designation of the Plan by MSDC in early May.
-A series of consultations took place during the late spring, summer and autumn of 2016 at a range of venues in the parish, using our pop-up stall.
+- 1.6.2 The neighbourhood planning process was explained at a meeting for volunteers, who contacted key partners and stakeholders (such as clubs and local businesses) during February 2016 to gather their views on matters of concern in the community.
+The findings were reported to the first meeting of the Steering Group in March 2016. - 1.6.3 In preparing the Neighbourhood Plan, the Steering Group endeavoured to keep residents and other stakeholders informed of the plan making process.
+In early February 2016, web pages with information about neighbourhood planning and news about the Plan appeared on the village website.
+Updated monthly, from March onwards the web pages also made available to the public agendas and minutes of Steering Group meetings as well as newsletters, documents and reports.
+Contact details for Steering Group members were included.
+Subscribers to the emailing list received the first newsletter that February.
+Later newsletters were made available at the Elm Tree Gallery gift shop and Tea Cups tea-room. - 1.6.4 During April 2016, a community engagement strategy was developed.
+This was activated following the official designation of the Plan Area by MSDC in early May.
+A series of consultations took place during late spring, summer and autumn 2016 at a range of venues in the parish, using our pop-up stall.
 Residents were informed about the neighbourhood planning strategy and sought input from the wider community on a range of issues.
 Feedback from these consultations was circulated to subscribers of the emailing list and published on the web site, with an interim report in August 2016, and the summary report in January 2017.
-A presentation was made to the children at Woolpit primary school in October 2016, followed by group activities.
-An exhibition was organised in November 2016, partly to provide feedback to the community but also to seek further opinion. - 1.6.5 At the same time, we started discussions with local businesses, many of which responded to a survey.
-The findings were collated and published in a report in March 2017. - 1.6.6 In 2017 community engagement and consultation continued with the Questionnaire.
+A presentation was made to the children at Woolpit Primary School in October 2016, followed by group activities.
+An exhibition was organised in November 2016, partly to provide feedback to the community but also to seek further opinion.
+At the same time, we started discussions with local businesses, many of which responded to a survey.
+The findings were collated and published in a report in March 2017. - 1.6.5 In 2017 community engagement and consultation continued with the Questionnaire.
 A launch event was held in May, which also included a survey about important views in the village.
 The Questionnaire was distributed to all households in June and collected three weeks later.
 It was also available to complete online until September.
 Distributed to some 900 households, 637 responses were received, including those completed online.
-When analysis was complete, an event was organised in February 2018, comprising an exhibition of the results and a pre-publication presentation about the Landscape Appraisal, delivered by the consultant commissioned to produce that report. - 1.6.7 Feedback to the community has been supplemented by regular notices in the Woolpit Diary and by occasional articles in the local press.
+When analysis was complete, an event was organised in February 2018, comprising an exhibition of the results and a pre-publication presentation about the Landscape Appraisal, delivered by the consultant commissioned to produce that report - 1.6.6 Feedback to the community has been supplemented by regular notices in the Woolpit Diary and by occasional articles in the local press.
 The Steering Group has also maintained regular contact with Mid Suffolk District Council.